crastoru/crastoru.github.io/_posts/2024-05-25-pos-encoders.md

+---
+layout: post
-# Geospatial Position Encoders: A Deep Dive
+title: Geospatial Position Encoders: A Deep Dive
+---

 An inductive bias in machine learning is a constraint on a model or its input features given some prior knowledge of the target task.
 As humans, we can recognize a bird whether it’s flying in the sky or perched in a tree.
 Moreover, we don’t need to examine every cloud in the sky or take in the entirety of the tree to know that we are looking at a bird and not something else.
 These biases in the vision process are encoded in convolution layers via two properties: